Home > Specialized Use Cases > Password Protect Apps on Mac: Lock iMessage and Others

 password protect iMessage on Mac

-Now the iMessage app is locked by password.
+Now the Messages app is locked by password.
 People with access to your Mac can’t access the app and messages in it.
 It’s that easy and effective.
 You can follow the steps to lock any other built-in apps or third-party apps on your Mac, individually or in bulk.
 In the fifth step, you can select multiple apps to lock.

 requiring password to open locked iMessage app